Past & Future of Good & Evil

 Funny thing though, while norms did help foragers avoid the worst scenarios of destructive conflict, foragers actually evolved more due to selection pressures that favored doing “evil” well, compared to “good”.
 That is, foragers mostly got smarter by learning to pretend to do “good” for the whole group while actually conspiring with allies to compete.
 Non-violently, but fiercely and cleverly.
 And this has been a consistent historical trend: our strongest selection pressures, inducing the most evolution, have long appeared in relatively “evil” harsh, destructive, norm-violating areas of life, relative to areas we see as driven more by “good”.
 Our evolutionary engines tend to be “evil”, not “good”, which is why “good” has found it so hard to defeat “evil”, even when everyone gives it such enthusiastic praise.

 For example, before humans, predatory animals grew bigger more innovative brains, compared to prey animals and plants.
 Human foragers evolved more from hidden politics and competition than from cooperating to do “good”.
 In the farming era, war most drove cultural evolution, even though war was quite destructive, and made us do things we usually consider quite “evil”.
-In our industrial era, capitalism has driven evolution more than anything else, even though it is widely considered close to “evil” due to selfishness, competition, creative destruction, and defiance of sacredness.
+In our industrial era, capitalism has driven evolution more than anything else, even though it is widely considered close to “evil” due to selfishness, competition, inequality, creative destruction, and indifference to sacredness.
 Today “social Darwinists”, who try to make their nations or groups win at Darwinian competition (either DNA or cultural), are now widely seen as max evil.

 However, just as the stronger force of culture tamed the weaker DNA force, these harsh “evil” areas of life with stronger selection pressures have often tamed “good” areas.
 For example, collective forager talk and norm enforcement habits evolved to be manipulatable by covert political coalitions.
 (Just as in the politics of most small orgs today.)
 In the farming era, religions and norms evolved to support and not oppose wars.
 And in the early industrial era, capitalist pressures induced norm changes in many areas of life, to allow more money and capitalism there.
 “Good” behavior tends to become a hypocritical cover for “evil” forces.

 However ~1900 competition between nations became a stronger selection force, with nations more controlling and limiting both capitalism and culture.
-And since WWII, activist-driven rapidly-changing culture has surged in strength, coming to control and limit both nations and capitalism.
-Over the entire industrial era, areas of life not run by capitalism and under strong conformity pressures, have plausibly come to suffer from cultural drift into maladaption due to a lack of sufficiently powerful evolution.
-Eventually, such maladaption will plausibly get fixed by “evil” capitalism, with its stronger power, vitality, and selection pressures, taming conflicting forces of “good”, and then inducing norms that allow a wider use of capitalism.
+And since WWII, activist-driven fast-changing culture has surged in strength, coming to control and limit both nations and capitalism.
+Over the entire industrial era, areas of life not run by capitalism and under strong conformity pressures have plausibly come to suffer from cultural drift into maladaption due to a lack of sufficiently powerful evolution.
+Eventually, such maladaption will plausibly get fixed by “evil” capitalism, with its stronger power, vitality, and selection pressures, taming conflicting forces of “good”, and then inducing norms that support a wider use of capitalism.

 Why has culture been able to defy and limit capitalism so well over the last few centuries?
 I’ve suggested that weak cultural selection pressures have allowed a drift back to forager habits and attitudes, which DNA makes still more natural than farmer alternatives.
 Our increased wealth, health, and peace now makes us unusually willing and able to indulge forager-style moral preferences.